-The Plan adopted Amendment No. Nine to the Adams County Retirement Plan, as Restated Effective January 1, 2014, which changes the vesting period for participants of Tier 3 (Employees Hired on or after January 1, 2010).
-Effective January 1, 2018, a Vested Member for Tier 3 is a member hired in Covered Employment on or after January 1, 2010, who has completed five or more years of Continuous Service and performed this Service on or after January 1, 2018.
+The following changes were made to the Plan, effective January 1, 2018:

-Effective January 1, 2018, in addition to employer contributions made by the County and the Library District pursuant to Section 4.1 of the Plan, the County agrees to reallocate at least 0.314 mills from the total County mill levy to fund Plan costs and expenses and to contribute such reallocated mill levy amounts to the Plan as they are collected but in no event shall the County contribute less than two million dollars (\$2,000,000) from any source, including the General Fund, each calendar year (such amount, the "Annual Additional Contribution") until the first calendar year following the first year that the Plan is at least eighty percent (80%) funded on both a market and actuarial basis as determined by the Plan's actuary and presented in the annual actuarial valuation report.
-The Library District shall have no obligation to make an additional contribution to the Plan under this agreement.
+- A Vested Member for Tier 3 is a member hired in Covered Employment on or after January 1, 2010, who has completed five or more years of Continuous Service and performed this Service on or after January 1, 2018. - In addition to employer contributions made by the County and the Library District pursuant to Section 4.1 of the Plan, the County agrees to reallocate at least 0.314 mills from the total County mill levy to fund Plan costs and expenses and to contribute such reallocated mill levy amounts to the Plan as they are collected but in no event shall the County contribute less than two million dollars (\$2,000,000) from any source, including the General Fund, each calendar year (such amount, the "Annual Additional Contribution") until the first calendar year following the first year that the Plan is at least eighty percent (80%) funded on both a market and actuarial basis as determined by the Plan's actuary and presented in the annual actuarial valuation report.
+The Library District shall have no obligation to make an additional contribution to the Plan under this agreement. - The Board of Retirement approved the reduction of the assumed rate of return on Plan assets from 7.50% to 7.25%. - Section 4.1(e) of the Plan document was amended to clarify the Plan's investments in common trusts, collective investment funds, and group trusts.